 For example, offer one-on-one consulting or a group community focused on educating your customers on how to do something.
 It could be how to launch a successful podcast, or manage a Google ads campaign, design an e-commerce website, create YouTube thumbnails or edit videos for Instagram.

-The WhatsApp conversations help you build the trust and deliver the necessary upfront education to bridge the gap in your customer’s mind, so they understand how something works.
+These app based conversations help you build the trust and deliver the necessary upfront education to bridge the gap in your customer’s mind, so they understand how something works.
 They now know what they have to do and even how to do it themselves, but they’ve decided they’d rather spend money to hire you to do it.

 It’s an organic sales process, one where you get paid for delivering education and support, and later to deliver a service.